-Any school employee or dependent whose monthly premiums are paid in full or in part by the SEBB Organization may pay premiums directly to the Health Care Authority (HCA) if the school employee's compensation is suspended or terminated directly or indirectly as a result of a strike, lockout, or any other labor dispute for a period not to exceed six months.
+Any school employee or dependent whose monthly premiums are paid in full or in part by the SEBB organization may pay premiums directly to HCA if the school employee's compensation is suspended or terminated directly or indirectly as a result of a strike, lockout, or any other labor dispute for a period not to exceed six months.

-While the school employee's compensation is suspended or terminated, HCA shall notify the school employee immediately by mail to the last address of record, that the school employee may pay premiums as they become due.
+While the school employee's compensation is suspended or terminated, HCA shall notify the school employee immediately, by mail to the last address of record, that the school employee may pay premiums as they become due.